openguard-bot/openguard/README.md

-# Openguard
+# OpenGuard

-openguard is a modular and extensible Discord moderation bot, designed to automate server management, enforce community rules, and protect members from abuse and spam.
-Written in Python and licensed under GPL-3.0, AIMod integrates seamlessly into Discord servers and provides customizable features for a wide range of moderation needs.
+OpenGuard is a modular and extensible Discord moderation bot, designed to automate server management, enforce community rules, and protect members from abuse and spam.
+Written in Python and licensed under GPL-3.0, OpenGuard integrates seamlessly into Discord servers and provides customizable features for a wide range of moderation needs.

 ## Features